DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Refactor code, include: create tools for webView/SongToJson.

 --- Fun note, my .gitignore included *.java, my java files were never backed up onto git.... ever.
 Scary to think of what could of happened. #gitNoob

+#20
+Goals from task #19 have been taken care of.
+I have decided to code kMeans Cluster from scratch.
+Currently the cluster are hardcoded, which leaves little room for expansion, not to mention the smell emitting from it.
+I am at the final stage of this now, with a brand new test suit.
+It is possible for kmeans to get into an infinite loop, I have decided to add a counter to prevent this from happening.

+* Finish KMeans.
+* Cluster to notes will be rewritten also.